-26.1 The site allocations have been selected in accordance with Policy 2 (the spatial strategy) of the Aligned Core transport objective as well other objectives including health and natural resources.

-Strategy and therefore are considered to be in the most sustainable locations.
-For all large sites that come forward for development it is important that the transport impacts are assessed and where necessary mitigated in order to promote sustainable development.
+26.1 The site allocations have been selected in accordance with Policy 2 (the spatial strategy) of the Aligned Core Strategy and therefore are considered to be in the most sustainable locations.
+For all other large sites that come forward for development it is important that the transport impacts are assessed and where necessary mitigated in order to promote sustainable development.
 Travel Plans will be expected to include details of how developments will encourage walking, cycling and the use of public transport.